hillylew/fewdvault/src/site/recipes/MomsChocolateChipZucchiniBread.md

   3. Pour into two greased and floured 8 1/2 x 4 1/2 inch loaf pans and bake for 45-55
   minutes or until a cake tester inserted in the center comes out clean.

+  4. Let cool completely before removing from pans, and continuing to cool on a rack.
 ---